radian-software/prescient.el/README.md

   by adding such commands here.
 (To check if a command disables sorting, inspect its source code and see if it calls `ivy-read` with a nil value for the `:sort` keyword argument.)

-* `ivy-prescient-filter-method-keys`: This is an alist which `ivy-prescient.el` uses to establish additional temporary bindings in `ivy-minibuffer-map`.
-These bindings allow you to quickly change the value of `prescient-filter-method` while inside Ivy.
-See the docstring for information about the format of this alist.

-* `ivy-prescient-persist-filter-method`: If non-nil, then changes made to `prescient-filter-method` while Ivy is active persist until the next time you use Ivy, instead of being reset once you leave.

 * `ivy-prescient-retain-classic-highlighting`: By default, the highlighting behavior of `ivy-prescient.el` is slightly different